tomas-fryza/esp-micropython/labs/02-python/README.md

 ## (Optional) Experiments on your own

-1. Complete the functions with docstrings and make sure you are using meaningful names for variables.
+1. Write a Python function that determines whether a given number is prime or not and generate all prime numbers up to 1000.

-2. Write a Python function that determines whether a given number is prime or not and generate all prime numbers up to 1000.
+2. Implement a function to generate Fibonacci numbers.
+This is a classic sequence where each number is the sum of the two preceding ones (0, 1, 1, 2, 3, 5, 8, ...).

 <a name="references"></a>